 A lot of things go into being successful at BJJ.

-First and foremost, you need to know the techniques inside and out.
+First, and most important, you need to know the techniques inside and out.
 Your head needs to be in the right place.
 You need to put in the hours on the mat.

 On top of all that, your body needs to be able to keep up – especially if you want to compete.

 It seems obvious that you’d need to take care of your body in a physically demanding activity like BJJ.
 But a lot of Jiu Jitsu practitioners neglect their body.

 While there’s a lot more to BJJ than physical ability, it does give you a great base on which to progress and succeed.
 So if you’re thinking it’s time for your game to take the next step, or struggling to keep up with a rigorous training schedule, you should see what supplementation can do for you.

 First of all, you don’t need to take supplements.
 It’s possible for most people to maintain a high level of physical health by simply eating well, training smart, and keeping healthy life habits.

 You might see a significant improvement in your physical ability by simply cutting out junk food, and going out on the town less.